 There are many excellent resources on professionalism.
 Educator Fran Simon (2015) provides a list of suggestions:

 - Be open to what is possible, not held back by what you think is impossible.

 - Value and work to establish and maintain relationships in your daily practice.

 - Make time to learn, connect, and network.

 - Be authentic and open with the people you meet along the way, even if you do not share their viewpoints.

 - Participate in live and virtual professional learning networks.

-- Share your ideas with other family child care providers.
+- Share your ideas with colleagues, trainers, and managers.